-We and the selling stockholders will enter into an underwriting agreement with the underwriters named below.
+We and the selling stockholders have entered into an underwriting agreement with the underwriters named below.
 CIBC World Markets Corp., Piper Jaffray & Co., SG Cowen & Co., LLC and Wachovia Capital Markets, LLC, are acting as the representatives of the underwriters.